Fit a generalized linear model.

 C

-Optional spatial connectivity matrix which will be used to calculate residual spatial autocorrelation as well as any user specified slx terms; it will automatically be row-standardized before calculating slx terms.
+Spatial connectivity matrix which will be used to calculate residual spatial autocorrelation as well as any user specified slx terms.
 See shape2mat.

 family